magento/knowledge-base/src/troubleshooting/general/unable-to-save-entity-backend.md

 ## Issue

 When you try to reconfigure your store the page reloads and your changes are not saved.
-An error message can be seen in `var/log/system.log`:
+A message can be seen in `var/log/system.log`:

 *[2021-11-27 00:30:52] report.WARNING: Session size of 418056 exceeded allowed session max size of 256000. [] []*